3D Printing Software and Apps

 Sharp Shape provides new technologies in the field of foot orthotic manufacturing and production.
 Located in the Silicon Valley, Sharp Shape always innovates.
-Recently, we made some significant advances in the orthotic industry including 3D printing software, in addition to the iPad Foot Scanner (AOMS TOT).
+Do you need 3D-printed foot orthotics or CNC milled orthotics?
+You name it and we have them.
+When we say 'CNC milled orthotics', we mean one of the following:

 Some customers asked us about our readiness in 3D printing.
 We have followed the technology for more than 10 years and we have been developing software for custom 3D printed foot orthotics and insoles for many years.
 Right now, 3D printers made headlines and we took a closer look at the current technology.
 Further, we bought a 3D printer for R&D. Our concentration is on the 3D printer in the orthotic manufacturing field.
 Some findings are shown below and we want to share them with you.